kasra-hosseini/obspyDMT/README.rst

     obspyDMT --tour

-*dmt_tour_dir* directory will be created in the current path, and retrieved/processed waveforms as well as meta-data will be organized there (Refer to `Directory structure`_ section for more information).
+*dmt_tour_dir* directory will be created in the current path, and retrieved/processed waveforms as well as meta-data will be organized there (refer to `Directory structure`_ section for more information).

 The retrieved waveforms can be plotted by: